nebari-dev/nebari/docs/source/installation/login.md

 ![Keycloak group conda-store-manager form - role mappings tab focused ](../images/keycloak_new_group3.png)

-Once complete, return the 'Users' section and add the relevant users to this newly created group.
+Once complete, return to the 'Users' section in the dashboard and add the relevant users to this newly created group.